kushalShukla-web/kushalShukla-web/README.md

 - 👋 Hi, I’m @kushalShukla-web
-- 👀 I’m interested in coding,machine-learning,football and big fan of messi
+- 👀 I’m interested in machine-learning, and devops
 - 🌱 I’m currently learning datastructure and algo , and started contribution in opensource organization
 - 💞️ I’m looking to collaborate on machinelearningprojects
 - 📫 How to reach me kushalshukla110@gmail.com , linkedin.com/in/itsmekushalshukla